wolpert/crypto/README.md

 Converting bytes to a string is via base64 library provided by Bouncy Castle.
 The Utilities library in this project wraps it.
 The salt is converted this way to a string.

+#### VULNERABILITIES ####

+ * 2017-02-05: "CVE-2016-1000339: AESFastEngine has a side channel leak".
+We were using this engine, now we switched to the AESEngine.
+As always, please use the latest version of this library when possible.